Endpoint Factorization for Semileptonic Decays of Boosted and Resonant Off-Shell Top Quarks with a Large-Radius Bottom Jet: Review of Factorization Theorems

 Let us also comment on the role of non-perturbative effects.
 In analogy to the double hemisphere invariant mass factorization theorem in the double resonant region of Eq.~(\ref{eq:bHQET_cross_section_new-5}), the sensitivities of the matching coefficient $H_{d}^{\mu\nu}$ and the inclusive massless quark SCET jet function $J_{n'}$ to infrared momenta are at most quadratic and thus power-suppressed.
-The shape function $S_{\rm shape}$ is inclusive as well, but in contrast to the jet function, which is defined from vacuum matrix elements, it involves $\bar{B}$ meson matrix elements.
+In contrast, the shape function $S_{\rm shape}$ is differential and defined from vacuum matrix elements which involve $\bar{B}$ meson matrix elements.
 It thus contains non-perturbative effects associated to powers of $ \Lambda_{\rm QCD} \hat{v}^+/\hat{\ell}^+\sim m_b\Lambda_{\rm QCD}/H^2$ that must be resummed to all orders in the endpoint region where $H^2\sim m_b \Lambda_{\rm QCD}$.
 Similar to the double hemisphere soft function in Eq.~(\ref{eq:nonpertF}) the partonic and non-perturbative contributions of the shape function can also be factorized~\cite{Ligeti:2008ac}

 where $\hat S_{\text{shape}}$ is the partonic shape function for an on-shell external massive quark state, see Eq.~(\ref{eq:renormalozed_shape_function_app}), and $F_{\text{shape}}$ is a non-perturbative light-cone distribution function.
-For the treatment of the inclusive semileptonic top quark decay discussed in Sec.~\ref{sec:factorizationtopdecay} the analogue of the shape function is the momentum distribution of the (top) ultra-collinear radiation arising from the entire top production and decay process, where the production stage radiation (which in addition includes the large-angle soft radiation) is controlled by the factorization theorem in Eq.~(\ref{eq:bHQET_cross_section_new-5}).
-Thus for the inclusive semileptonic top decay it is the entire top quark hemisphere (defined by a measurement of its invariant mass $M_t$) which takes the role of $\bar B$ meson state.
+For the treatment of the semileptonic top quark decay discussed in Sec.~\ref{sec:factorizationtopdecay} the analogue of the shape function is the momentum distribution of the (top) ultra-collinear radiation arising from the entire top production and decay process, where the production stage radiation (which in addition includes the large-angle soft radiation) is controlled by the factorization theorem in Eq.~(\ref{eq:bHQET_cross_section_new-5}).
+Thus for the semileptonic top decay it is the entire top quark hemisphere (defined by a measurement of its invariant mass $M_t$) which takes the role of $\bar B$ meson state.
 This top quark hemisphere state is perturbatively computable up to the non-perturbative contributions that arise from the double hemisphere soft function in Eq.~(\ref{eq:nonpertF}).